| | | | |

 Place the well-beaten eggs in another shallow bowl and season with sea salt, freshly cracked pepper, and garlic powder, to taste; mix well.

-Prepare the chicken by cutting the thin portion of the bottom few inches of the chicken breast off.
+Prepare the chicken by slicing off about 2-3 inches of the thin bottom portion of the chicken breast.

 Cut each remaining portion of the chicken breast in half lengthwise.